sunomura/commercialization-public/manufacture/iot/create-a-basic-image.md

 To get started, we'll create a basic Windows 10 IoT Core (IoT Core) image, flash it to a micro SD card, and put it into a device to make sure that everything's working properly.

 We'll create a product folder that represents our first design.
 For our first product design, we'll customize just enough for the IoT core device to boot up and run the built-in OOBE app, which we should be able to see on an HDMI-compatible monitor.

+To make running these commands easier, we'll install and use the IoT Core shell, which presets several frequently-used paths and variables.

 ## Prerequisites